maths101/COMP433-GroupG/README.md

 ---

-## Instructions to Download the Unlabeled Dataset
+## Instructions to Download the Datasets

 ### Dataset Location
 The unlabeled dataset and the 3 datasets to train the model (Huron_Labelled_Data, Huron_Labelled_Data_4_Class, and Huron_Labelled_Data_2_Class) are hosted on Google Drive.
 Use the following link to access it: